 - Lip from Panel de Pon has big cute blue eyes, befitting her roles as both the main character and one of the younger fairies.

 - Final Fantasy X: Tidus has blue eyes, and happens to be new to combat and new to Spira, playing more towards the 'naivete' aspect of the trope.
-Yuna's left eye is blue; she happens to be The Messiah, playing more into the 'pure of soul' aspect of the trope.
+Yuna's left eye is blue; she happens to be an All-Loving Hero, playing more into the 'pure of soul' aspect of the trope.
 This is most obvious when contrasted with the down to earth, cynical characters of Auron and Lulu, who both possess Brown Eyes.

 - Kiel from Rune Factory 4 has eyes that straddle the line between blue and grey, but a personality that's all Nice Guy.
 He's also a Ditzy Genius and rather naive, playing to both sides of this trope.

 - Video Game/Bioshock:

 - Elizabeth, from Bioshock Infinite, has blue eyes - which well-reflects her naive, good-hearted nature throughout the game, contrasting with gruff, cynical Booker.

 - Eleanor, from Bioshock 2, obviously has them as well, and is daddy's little girl, working to protect the Little Sisters and rejecting her mother's cynical cult philosophy - provided you don't harvest any Little Sisters.

 - Gaelyn matches her blue hair, with a gorgeous set of warm blue eyes.
 And as usual for the series, she gets a series of close ups that show them off to the most.
 See her entry in the Character Page for an example.